ortus-docs/qb-docs/query-builder/building-queries/parameters-and-bindings.md

 ## Custom Parameter Types

 When passing a parameter to qb, it will infer the sql type to be used.
-If you pass a number, `NUMERIC` will be used.
+Numeric values use `INTEGER`, `BIGINT`, or `DECIMAL` by default, depending on their value.
 If it is a date, `TIMESTAMP`, and so forth.
 If you need more control, you can pass a struct with the parameters you would pass to [`cfqueryparam`](https://cfdocs.org/cfqueryparam).

 {% hint style="success" %}
 You can pass include any parameters you would use with [`cfqueryparam`](https://cfdocs.org/cfqueryparam) including `null`, `list`, etc.  This applies anywhere parameters are used including `where`, `update`, and `insert` methods.